nikita-bondarenko/timers_SQL/README.md

 npm run serve
 ```

 In this application, you can create your own user, start and stop timers.
+The app uses PostgreSQL.

 An important point: to prevent conflict between the Vue and Nunjucks syntaxes, the latest sentiment is to use square brackets instead of curly braces for server-side templates:
 ```js